jookie/jojoBot/README.md

 </h2>

 <p align="center">
- <a href="#Overview">Overview</a> •
+ <a href="#Overvan oiew">Overview</a> •
  <a href="#Features">Features</a> •
   <a href="#Interfaces">Interfaces</a> •
  <a href="#Quickstart">Quickstart</a> •
  <a href="#Credits">Credits</a>
 </p>

-## FinRL
+## JojoFin
-FinRL is an open-source library designed to facilitate the development of financial trading strategies using deep reinforcement learning (DRL).
-It is tailored specifically for quantitative finance, providing tools and frameworks for practitioners to create, test, and implement trading algorithms using DRL techniques [1].
-FinRL is an open-source library designed to facilitate the development of financial trading strategies using deep reinforcement learning (DRL).
-It is tailored specifically for quantitative finance, providing tools and frameworks for practitioners to create, test, and implement trading algorithms using DRL techniques [1].
+JojoFin is library designed to facilitate the development of financial trading strategies using deep reinforcement learning (DRL).
+It is tailored specifically for quantitative finance, providing tools and frameworks for practitioners to create, test, and implement trading algorithms using DRL techniques.

 ## [Integration]
-Source code How to integrate the FinRl PPO, SAC, and TD3 algorithms into a StockBot powered by Groq,
+Source code How to integrate the FinRl PPO, SAC, and TD3 algorithms into a StockBot powered by Groq, I have python scripts of Source code that I want to integrate the FinRl PPO, SAC, and TD3 algorithms into a StockBot powered by Groq , How do I run these script from the web page called page.tsx these python scripts ?

 <br>